vorpaljs/bash-parser/documents/ast.md

 ### If

 > If statement.
-The if command shall execute a compound-list and use its exit status to determine whether to execute the `then` compound-list or the optional `else` one.
+The if command shall execute a CompoundList and use its exit status to determine whether to execute the `then` CompoundList or the optional `else` one.

 ```js
 {